cloudrainstar/redmine_plantuml_macro/README.md

 # Redmine PlantUML Macro Plugin

 This plugin is modified from https://github.com/cloudrainstar/redmine_mermaid_macro, which is a fork of https://github.com/eXolnet/redmine_mermaid_macro, which is another fork of https://github.com/taikii/redmine_mermaid_macro.

 This plugin adds a `plantuml` graph macro to wiki formated fields.
-This plugin uses POST requests, so you should have an external server set up that accepts PlantUML POST requests.
+This plugin can be setup with GET or POST requests.
+POST requests require an external server set up that accepts PlantUML POST requests, as the online plantuml does not accept POST requests.

 About PlantUML: https://plantuml.com/